Monday, November 17, 2025

 As I thought about what I might say today, two questions came to my mind.
 The first one was, " Why did I come to the Valley Pastoral Counseling Center?"
 That one was pretty easy to answer.
 I needed a job!
 Which was true, but more seriously, I had just graduated from a Pastoral Counseling Institute which including training to become a LPC.
 And, at the age of 40 I was wanting to transition out of the pastorate and into the specialty of pastoral psychotherapy.
 My long time friend who was then the executive director here at Valley Pastoral, was kind enough to create a position for me as a staff psychotherapist.
 I was very grateful to be here!

-And, through all of these various roles, I was fortunate to help many different people in many different ways.
+And, through all of these various roles, I was fortunate to be able to help many different patients, supervisees, and others in so many different ways.
 So I now had to ask," Why would I have NOT stayed here until retirement?"

 Wednesday, September 24, 2025